January 14, 2018

 March 19, 2021

 This past year, with the unsurety of the Pandemic and isolation, I felt a calling back to those butterflies that had given me so much quiet joy in the past.

 Usually when I paint birds or butterflies, they sell quickly, but I have been gathering a collection of smaller works, affordable for anyone who wishes to collect some beauty for their home.
 They will be included in an upcoming exhibit called S O L A C E. at the Jewish Community Alliance Center in Jacksonville, FL.

-Get first notice on all new collection re;eases, discounts and special art events!
+Get first notice on new collections, discounts and freebies!